cmark0v/linux_hax/linuxhax.rst

 this is notation used in this document and others like it, not syntax for the shell or anything else, and some general notes on style, common themes in this environment

-- ``<x>`` - a variable named x, this is common parlance in documents like this, not sure why, its old school and not syntax in any shell or scripting language i know, for example ``ls <folder>`` is saying that putting a folder in that place makes sense.
+- ``<x>`` - a variable/string(that you need to fill in based off of your situation) named x, this is common parlance in documents like this, not sure why, its old school and not syntax in any shell or scripting language i know, for example ``ls <folder>`` is saying that putting a path to a folder in that place makes sense.
 - ``<cmd> --help`` - common, quite standard, basically all modern command line utils have this arg to give you a refresh on the syntax, args available
-- ``<cmd> --<arg-name> -a`` - it is very common for single character args to use a single ``-`` and multi-char to use two like ``--arg``, and use another ``-`` to separate words. these are community habbits for manty decades and not technical limitations or hard rules. command line args can be anything but are generally tokenized by splitting on the whitespace
+- ``<cmd> --<arg-name> -a`` - it is very common for single character args to use a single ``-`` and multi-char to use two like ``--arg``, and use another ``-`` to separate words. these are community habbits for many decades and not technical limitations or hard rules. command line args can be anything but are generally tokenized by splitting on the whitespace
-- RTFM - means read the fucking manual IE check ``man``, common use context is in a response to someone who wants to be spoon fed like a baby and cant read his own error messages...
+- RTFM - means read the fucking manual IE check ``man``, common use context is in a response to someone who wants to be spoon fed like a baby and cant read his own error messages... (you know who you are)
 - ``ctrl-x`` - hold control and x both for a moment, ``x-y z`` hold x and y for a moment, release both, hit z
 - ``[BUTTON]``  - hit a button labeled BUTTON on your keyboard